As an Amazon Associate we earn from qualifying purchases.

 A dress with a crisscross pattern or a side slit will have the same potential to ride up as one with a straight hemline.
 It will also have a more significant probability of riding up because of these design elements.
 Choose the second option to clear up any untoward wardrobe mishaps.

 When wearing a bodycon dress, one of the most frustrating things that may happen is for your dress to ride up unexpectedly.
-Since you now know how to prevent our body-hugging dresses from riding up, you can finally feel comfortable and put on one.
+Since you now know how to prevent my body-hugging dresses from riding up, you can finally feel comfortable and put on one.